GSA/digitalgov.gov/content/posts/2013-09-27-what-is-a-customer-centric-culture.md

 ---
+url: /2013/09/27/what-is-a-customer-centric-culture/
 date: 2013-09-27 9:21:40 -0400
-title: 'What Is a &amp;#8220;Customer Centric&amp;#8221; Culture?'
+title: 'What Is a &#8220;Customer Centric&#8221; Culture?'
-summary: 'In our very first customer experience (CX) blog post about GSA’s Office of Citizen Services and Innovative Technologies&rsquo; (OCSIT) Customer Experience Program, we published our principles and values.
-Our core principles say that all staff will\: Take responsibility for providing an experience greater than customer expectations.
+summary: 'In our very first customer experience (CX) blog post about GSA&rsquo;s Office of Citizen Services and Innovative Technologies&rsquo; (OCSIT) Customer Experience Program, we published our principles and values.
+Our core principles say that all staff will: Take responsibility for providing an experience greater than customer expectations.
 Engage, listen and resolve.
 Design business from the outside'
-authors: [martha-dorris]
+authors:
+  - martha-dorris
 categories:
   - Managing Digital
 tag: